AdguardTeam/AdGuardVPNCLI/README.md

 Configure the VPN service with the following subcommands:

-- `set-mode`: Set the tool to operate in VPN mode (default SOCKS address: 127.0.0.1:1080)
+- `set-mode`: Set VPN operating mode (TUN/SOCKS).
+SOCKS default address is `127.0.0.1:1080`.
+You can adjust the port number.
-- `set-dns`: Set the DNS upstream server
+- `set-dns`: Set the DNS upstream server.
-- `set-socks-port`: Set the SOCKS port
+- `set-socks-port`: Set the SOCKS port.
 - `set-socks-host`: Set the SOCKS listen host.
-For non-localhost address, you need to protect proxy with username and password
+For non-localhost addresses, you need to protect the proxy with a username and password.
-- `set-socks-username`: Set the SOCKS username
+- `set-socks-username`: Set the SOCKS username.
-- `set-socks-password`: Set the SOCKS password
+- `set-socks-password`: Set the SOCKS password.
-- `clear-socks-auth`: Clear the SOCKS username and password
+- `clear-socks-auth`: Clear the SOCKS username and password.
-- `set-change-system-dns`: Set the system DNS servers by CLI VPN App.
-Available values: `on`, `off`
+- `set-system-dns`: Set the system DNS servers.
-- `set-tun-routing-mode`: Set the VPN tunnel routing mode.
-Available values: `auto`, `script`, `none`
+- `set-tun-routing-mode`: Set VPN tunnel routing mode (AUTO/SCRIPT/NONE).
-- `create-route-script`: Create route script with proper permissions
+- `create-route-script`: Create a route script with proper permissions.
-- `set-crash-reporting`: Send crash reports to developers.
-Available values: `on`, `off`
+- `send-reports`: Send crash reports to developers.
-- `set-updates-channel`: Set the updates channel.
-Available channels: `release`, `beta`, `nightly`
+- `set-update-channel`: Set the update channel (release, beta, nightly).
 - `set-protocol`: Set the protocol used by AdGuard VPN.
 Available values: `auto`, `http2`, `quic`
-- `set-post-quantum`: Set the use of advanced cryptographic algorithms resistant to quantum computer attacks to protect your traffic from potential future threats.
-Available values: `on`, `off`
+- `set-show-hints`: Show hints after command execution.
-- `set-show-notifications`: Show notifications for VPN connection status.
-Available values: `on`, `off`
+- `set-debug-logging`: Enable or disable debug logging.
-- `set-bound-if-override`: Override network interface to use for outbound VPN traffic (pass "" to disable)
+- `set-show-notifications`: Show notifications about the VPN connection status.
-- `show`: Show the current configuration
+- `show`: Show the current configuration.

 #### check-update